-It starts with our name – Abort73.com – which is an intentionally vague URL.
+It starts with the name Abort73.com, which is an intentionally vague URL.
 Though conventional wisdom recommends a more descriptive moniker, that wasn't our goal.
 Why?
 Because we're fighting against misconceptions and complacency.
 Many people have stereotyped opposition to abortion as mere religious fanaticism.
 Many others have no desire to involve themselves in such a divisive issue.
 For all of these people, a more descriptive name would likely keep us from ever getting a hearing.
 To help avoid that, we chose a URL that communicates very little.
-We're trying to prompt the question, "What is Abort73.com?!" – a question that naturally leads people to the website.
+We're trying to prompt the question, "What is Abort73.com?!"
 That's the first challenge, getting people in.
 The second challenge is to keep them there long enough to convince them that abortion is a historic injustice that concerns all of us.

 So what does the name Abort73 actually mean?
-The connection becomes more clear after watching our intro video, January 1973, which plays on the Abort73 homepage.
-We took the word "abortion" and shortened it to "abort" – which can either mean to have an abortion, or more generally, to terminate an operation or procedure.
-Next, we took the year in which the U.S. Supreme Court struck down all state prohibitions against abortion, 1973, and shortened it to "73".
-When put together you can look at the name in two ways.
+The connection becomes more clear after watching our intro video, January 1973.
+We took the word "abortion" and shortened it to "abort"—which can either mean to have an abortion or terminate an operation or procedure.
+Next, we took the year in which the U.S. Supreme Court struck down all state prohibitions against abortion, 1973, and shortened it to "73."
+When put together, you can look at the name in two ways.
 Either it is an abbreviation of Abortion 1973, or it is a resource to help "abort" (terminate) the fallout of that 1973 verdict.
 Both work, and both were in view when the name was chosen.